lekhrajdinkar/solution-engineer/01_aws/05_decoupling/01_SQS.md

   - consumer could call this api to get more time.
   - ![img_4.png](../99_img/decouple/sqs/img_4.png)
   - if too low, then may get duplicate.

+- **Polling Type (2)**
+  - **short polling** (default)
+    - SQS sends the response right away, even if the query found no messages
-- **Long polling**  :o:
+  - **Long polling**
     - Consumer can optionally “wait” for messages to arrive, if there are none in the queue
     - set `message receive wait time` : (1-20 sec)
     - pattern : poll-1 API -- wait 10 sec -- poll-1 API -- wait 10 sec ...
-  - long poll **preferred** : more gap in poll api calls, but increase **latency**
+    - long poll **preferred** :
+      - more gap in poll api calls, but increase **latency**
+      - Amazon SQS sends an empty response only, if the polling wait time expires
-    - save cpu cycle, save money.
+      - save cpu cycle, save money $$ :dart:

 - DLQ must also be a standard queue
 - **Delivery delay**
 -  **Throughput** : virtually unlimited messages per second. :point-left: